Academics: Requirements, Expectations, and Policies

 Academic Censure

 Academic censure may be specific to individual program requirements.
-A student who receives a grade of “C” in two or more courses or a grad of “F” in one course may be dismissed from the program.
+A student who receives a grade of “C” in two or more courses or a grade of “F” in one course may be dismissed from the program.
 A student who receives a grade of “B-“ or below may be required to repeat the course, according to the specific program’s policy and with written approval of the director.
 If a course is repeated, the course with the higher grade is calculated in the GPA and the course with the lower grade is excluded from the GPA.
 All repeated courses are viewable on the transcript.

 Academic Standing